 The guidelines below are just that—guidelines.
 Whether you run before or after lifting will come down to your specific goals.
 The same goes for how long to wait between running and lifting, as you’ll want to do what works best for your schedule (and getting both activities into your day is a win, no matter what order you complete them.)

-For example, if you’re training for an upcoming race, you probably want your runs to take priority on any given day.
-If you’re looking to build strength in the off-season, Advertisement - Continue Reading Below.
+For example, if you’re training We earn a commission for products purchased through some links in this article race, you probably want your runs to take priority on any given day.
+If you’re looking to build strength in the off-season, though, you likely want lifting to take the front seat.

 Then, Look at Your Weekly Schedule